 Original Soundtrack of Robert Cameron’s play '1.60.3600' (2007).
 Created through a long process of real life interviews and prolonged improvisations with actors, the director weaved four worlds into a new and unique theatrical event where conventional use of space and time were questioned.
 It was performed at the Regent's Park Studio and Young Vic.

-Both the experiences with my band and my classical upbringing engraved in me the importance and sacredness of presenting music live to an audience.
-In 2007 I adapted 'Unharmed' (2006) for live presentation in collaboration with the Sacconi String Quartet and photographer Conor Masterson, who used his photographic archive to create an intriguing visual backdrop.
+My classical upbringing engraved in me the sacredness of live performances, and in 2007 I decided to convert 'Unharmed' (2006) into a live show in collaboration with the Sacconi String Quartet and photographer Conor Masterson, who used his photographic archive to create an intriguing visual backdrop.

-Specialised music reviewer Whisperin & Hollerin gave it 8 out of 10 stars and Julia Stuart from The Independent wrote a feature on it on the printed edition of the Independent on the 11th of September 2007 entitled 'Pop goes Mozart'.
+Specialised music reviewer Whisperin & Hollerin gave it 8 out of 10 stars and Julia Stuart from The Independent wrote a feature on it on the printed edition of the newspaper entitled 'Pop goes Mozart'.

 It was during my time at the Royal College of Music when I finally found the stability to start writing again.
-In 2006 I managed to released by debut solo album 'Unharmed' (2006), an album in which I start my exploration of blending Western classical traditions with popular music, two strands that up to that point had run in parallel in my life, never intersecting.
+In 2006 I managed to release my debut solo album 'Unharmed' (2006), an album in which I started my exploration of blending Western classical traditions with popular music, two strands that up to that point had run in parallel in my life, never intersecting.

-In it I collaborated with marvellous Spanish singer Beth who happened to spend some time in London around those years.
+In it, I collaborated with marvelous Spanish singer Beth who happened to spend some time in London around those years.
 Beth had represented Spain in the Eurovision Song Contest 2003 where she finished 8th.
 No Spanish artist has done better on Eurovision since.
-She was referred by British commentator Terry Wogan as Kylie Minogue in dreadlocks, however her miraculous husky and broken voice is a world apart from the one of the Australian superstar.
+She was referred by British commentator Terry Wogan as Kylie Minogue in dreadlocks.
 The album also featured X-Factor finalist Roberta Howett.
 It made it to the top 20 of the iTunes Electronica charts on its release.